virtualzone/tubewarder/README.md

 ```

 ## Docker container
 There is a pre-built [Docker image](https://hub.docker.com/r/weweave/tubewarder/) for Tubewarder.
-We update out the regularly so that you can be sure you're always running the latest version.
+We update the image regularly so that you can be sure you're always running the latest version.

 Pull it from weweave/tubewarder like this: